 Fairfax County Department of Family Services Children, Youth and Families need friendly, administrative volunteers one to three days a week, for three- to five-hour shifts between 9 a.m. - 5 p.m.
 (Monday - Friday).
 The position provides light administrative support in the Alexandria, Annandale, Fairfax and Reston offices.
 Volunteers help answer the phone, greet and direct visitors; prep case files and documents for scanning, photocopying, filing, faxing, sorting and indexing; manage mail and supplies, photocopy documents and other tasks as needed.
 Volunteer to help our visitors and to keep our offices running smoothly.
 Learn more and be a part of the Administrative Assistant Program.Email Krissa Slone or call 703-324-7751.

-In December of 2013, this program provided holiday gifts for 145 families, over 450 children who were being served by Fairfax County Department of Family Services Children Youth and Families.
-The program helped families in Foster-Care, Child Protective Services, Protection and Preservation Services, Healthy Families, Fairfax County Public Schools teen parents and the Nurturing Parenting Program.
-By adopting a family, gifts, certificates or food are provided to families experiencing difficult times, especially around the holidays.
+The Adopt-A-Family program was designed to help families who are working with Fairfax County Department of Family Services, Children, Youth, and Families Division.
+The program helps families in Foster-Care, Prevention Services, Child Protective Services, Protection and Preservation Services, and Fairfax County Public Schools (teen parents).
+If your family, business, company, organization or faith-based group is interested to help support a family during the holidays that experiencing difficult financial times, this might be the program for you.
 Volunteer to help families by providing gifts or toys, gift certificates, food, gas cards or monetary donations.
 Learn more and be a part of the Adopt-A-Family Holiday Program.
 Email Krissa Slone or call 703-324-7751.

 This child abuse prevention curriculum is designed to teach children the skills needed to stay safe - to prevent sexual abuse, to deal with bullies and how to handle sad or angry feelings.
 Volunteers are facilitators teaching children about safe and unsafe touches, and help children feel comfortable talking about body safety issues.
 The program is free of charge and presented in partnership with other Fairfax County agencies, Fairfax County Public Schools, community centers and organizations and faith-based facilities.
 Presentations are provided upon request.
-Volunteer to facilitate teaching children about Good Touch Bad Touch®.
+Volunteer to facilitate teaching children about the Speak Up Be Safe Curriculum.
+Learn more and be a part of the Body Safety Program.
 Email Cecilia Tatis or call 703-324-7459.

 Volunteers are needed to co-facilitate classess for families.
 This program is based on the philosophy that parenting is learned - educating parents on the fundamentals of parenting in a healthy and nurturing way.
 Volunteers are trained to co-facilitate classes for families, working with parents and children.
 Classes cover a variety of topics - praise, consequences, rules and other positive parenting aspects - and how to apply them in different settings.
 Volunteer to facilitate curriculum that offers caring, comprehensive classes to families, learning new ways to work together.
 Learn more and be a part of the Parenting Education Programs for Volunteers.
 Email Alexandra Stewart or call 703-324-7871.